ethereum/web3.py/docs/contributing.rst

 Setting the stage
 ~~~~~~~~~~~~~~~~~

-First you need to clone the repository.
+First, you need to clone the repository.
 Web3.py depends on submodules, so you
 need to clone the repo with the ``--recursive`` flag.
 Example:

 .. code:: sh